Licensing vs. Franchising: Key Differences You Need to Know

 - The franchisor will exert or has authority to exert a significant degree of control over the franchisee’s method of operation, or provide significant assistance in the franchisee’s method of operation; and

 - As a condition of obtaining or commencing operation of the franchise, the franchisee makes a required payment to the franchisor or its affiliate.”

-In other words, the term “franchise” includes trademark licenses, distributorship, and other arrangement.
-The trademark owner also has the right to exert a significant degree of control over the franchisee’s method of operation, or promises to provide significant assistance.
+In other words, the term “franchise” includes trademark licenses, distributorship, and other arrangements.
+The trademark owner also has the right to exert a significant degree of control over the franchisee’s method of operation or promises to provide significant assistance.

 Why Licenses and Franchises are Not Interchangeable

 While it may be possible to license a trademark or business system, the following factors make this difficult: